AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **AVX-20656** – If you have AWS CloudWatch enabled in your deployment, disable it before upgrading from 6.5 to any 6.6 release.
    If you upgrade while AWS CloudWatch is still enabled, the system will enter a config fail state and the network will go down.
 You can return the system to sane condition by using Disable/Enable CloudWatch.
+- **AVX-20978** – Only one active profile rsyslog config shows up in gateways, even when the gateway has multiple profiles.
+A workaround for this issue is to remove the entire Syslog profile index and then add them back using Terraform.
+Then, the rsyslog configs appears in all gateways.

 **Issues Corrected in Aviatrix Release 6.6.5545**